Submitty/submitty.github.io/_docs/instructor/forum.md

    is useful to award bonus points to students who engage on the forum and make impactful contributions to the course discussions.

-   **_Thread Categories_** color coded categories for threads.
-   Instructors have the ability to create/remove categories.
-When creating a thread it is required to select a category.
-Categories can be filtered on to display pertinent threads.

-   **_Thread Status_** threads can be updated based on a status of being Question or a Comment.
-   A question can be resolved/unresolved.
+*  **Merging Threads**

-   **_Merging Threads_** Often times students will ask the same question.
+   Often times students will ask the same question.
 Members of the teaching staff have the ability to merge similar threads.
 When merging a thread t1 into another thread t2, it is only possible to merge t1 into t2 if t2s last post occurred before t1 was created.

-   **_Image Attachments_** users can upload up to 5 images per post.

-   **_Code blocks and links_** users can post code blocks and links using [code]print('hello world')[/code] and [url=https://submitty.org]Submitty[/url]

-   **_Post View Sorting_** display posts in chronological, alphabetical, or reply hierarchy style.

-   **_Anonymous Posting (to classmates)_** enables users to appear as anonymous when creating a post/thread.
+* **Alphabetic Post View Sorting**
-   Members of the teaching staff have the ability to view the user of an anonymous post if needed.
+   Members of the teaching staff may sort the posts alphabetically by student name to aid in grading.